School of Education Graduate Admission

 • Submitted licensure application or college verification form request, transcripts, and certified check or money order to the Licensure Coordinator for processing

-A Level 4 “Completer” has met the requirements above and their application for additional endorsement has been submitted to the Virginia Department of Education or their college verification form has been processed for their school division to proceed with their additional endorsement.
-A “Completer” is a licensed student/alumnus who is employed in the field.
+A Level 4 Program Completer has met the requirements above and their licensure application for additional endorsement has been submitted to the Virginia Department of Education or their college verification form has been processed for their school division to proceed with their additional endorsement.
+A Program Completer is a licensed student/alumnus who is employed in their endorsement area.

-Periodic reappraisal of teacher candidates will be made as the student progresses through the program.
+Periodic reappraisal of teacher candidates will be made as the student progresses through the Teacher Education Program.

 Admission Decisions (MAT, MEd, MS)